getpawprint/slate/source/includes/_vet_intake_portal.md

 Gets list of intakes for the given day for the vet.
 The `:date` parameter is an ISO-8601 date (without time), e.g. '2020-11-15'; if not specified, it defaults to the current day in the vet's time zone.

-*Filters:*
-- `status` - `default`, `all`, `pending`, `action_required`, `new_files`. `default` will return everything except archived intakes, while `all` will return everything.
-If unspecified, the `default` filter will be used.
+**`status` filter**

-Parameter | Type | Description
+Value | Description
 --------- | ---- | -----------
-default | Returns everything except archived intakes. all | Returns everything. pending | Returns intakes that are still in progress, but don't require the practice's attention. action_required | Returns intakes that require the practice's attention (i.e. form needs to be filled out) new_files | Returns unarchived intakes that have undownloaded files.
+default | Returns everything except archived intakes. all | Returns everything. pending | Returns intakes that are still in progress, but don't require the practice's attention.
+Specifying this causes the date parameter to be ignored. staff_attn | Returns intakes that require the practice's attention (i.e. form needs to be filled out).
+Specifying this causes the date parameter to be ignored. new_files | Returns unarchived intakes that have undownloaded files.
 If an archived intake has new files attached to it (e.g. client filled out a form late), the intake will automatically be unarchived.
+Specifying this causes the date parameter to be ignored.

 ### HTTP Request
 `GET /partners/v2/intake/:date`